eodenyire/holberton-system_engineering-devops-24/0x00-shell_basics/README.md

-6-firstdirectory this file execute mkdir linux command with 1 arg 7-movethatfile this file execute mv linux command with 2 args 8-firstdelete this file execute rm linux command with 1 arg
+6-firstdirectory this file execute mkdir linux command with 1 arg 7-movethatfile this file execute mv linux command with 2 args 8-firstdelete this file execute rm linux command with 1 arg 9-firstdirdeletion this file execute rmdir linux command with 1 arg